Reflex-Gravity/drawCAPTCHA/README.md

 # drawCAPTCHA
 A JavaScript library to determine humans using patterns.

-# This repo is inits initial stage.
+# This repo is in its initial stage.